Acme Logo

 Acme Logo 1960

-By the 60s, Acme began to team up with pharmacies, wine stores, and fast food systems (Pizza Hut franchise) to provide customers with a greater range of services, turning them into supermarkets.
+By the 60s, Acme began teaming up with pharmacies, wine stores, and fast-food systems such as the Pizza Hut franchise to provide customers with a broader range of services, turning them into supermarkets.

 New logos have been developed to distinguish between regular Akme stores and supermarkets.
 Their elongated background resembled a fish or an eye, so the people called the symbol “fisheye.”
 The logo imitated lava lamps that were popular at the time.
-Multi-colored bubbles of wax, endlessly rising and bubbling, formed a bewitching picture.
-There was similarly busy traffic in Acme’s stores.
+Multi-colored wax bubbles, endlessly rising and bubbling, formed a bewitching picture.
+There was similarly heavy traffic in Acme’s stores.
 New proposals, from which “eyes ran,” the rise and fall in prices.
 The logo creators tried to draw an analogy to arouse interest among buyers and associate it with something fashionable and modern.
-Hence the soft rhombus shape is characteristic of lamps, and the red dot symbolizes the bubble.
+Hence, the soft rhombus shape is characteristic of lamps, and the red dot symbolizes the bubble.

-• For smaller stores, blue background with a red dot at the left corner of the eye was used.
+• For smaller stores, a blue background with a red dot in the left corner of the eye was used.
 Inside the blue background was a white Acme lettering in capital letters.
 The size of the letters indicated large stores, and the light tone represented novelty.

-• For supermarkets, the main image was outlined with a blue line following the contours of the “eye,” which made the logo visually larger, demonstrating the store’s larger size.
+• For supermarkets, the main image was outlined with a blue line following the contours of the “eye,” making the logo appear larger and emphasizing the store’s size.
 The white space inside the outline indicated the addition of new features and services beyond the familiar Acme products.
 This version of the visual sign resembled an eye with a tear rolling out of it.

 The diamond-shaped logo echoed the special shape of the network’s elongated buildings.